Pence would ban abortions when pregnancies aren't viable. His GOP rivals won't say if they agree

 Pence would ban abortions when pregnancies aren’t viable.
 His GOP rivals won’t say if they agree

-NEW YORK (AP) — In a Republican presidential field full of opponents to abortion rights, Mike Pence stands out in his embrace of the cause.
+NEW YORK (AP) — In a Republican presidential field full of opponents of abortion rights, Mike Pence stands out in his embrace of the cause.

 The former vice president, who is seeking the White House in 2024, is the only major candidate who supports a federal ban on abortion at six weeks, before many women know they’re pregnant.
 He has advocated pulling from the market a widely used abortion pill that has a better safety record than penicillin and Viagra.
 And he’s implored his Republican rivals to back a 15-week federal ban as a minimum national standard, which several have not done.